arty-arty/zkMatch/readme.md

 # Demo
 is an application of this principle.
 Here it is an NFT minting game.
 With a difficult puzzle only human can solve to protect against bots.
 See the [demo source code](https://github.com/arty-arty/zkMatch/blob/ed4e3aae599be228f97c38fc7d95cc75f4114a47/my-mint/src/App.jsx#L219).
 In web3 projects, the majority of non-developer users are attracted by interacting with tokens or NFTs.
 Unfortunately, real people often have almost zero chance to win.
 The more popular the project the more bots.
-The bots horde, steals all available places, long before user has time to click.
+The bots horde, steals all available places, long before the user has time to click.

 We solve this problem once and for all with a simple to implement zk scheme.
 A [demo is hosted here](https://cheerful-cheesecake-30269e.netlify.app/).
 It needs my computer running the oracle.
 So, there is a [YouTube demo variant](https://youtu.be/PdydslqjhMo), just in case.